Caring for someone with TN

 Caring For Someone with Trigeminal Neuralgia (TN)

+Trigeminal neuralgia can have a profound effect on not only the individual suffering, but also on those around them and family, friends and relationships are all likely to be affected.
 TN is unpredictable and therefore can be difficult to cope with, both for the patient and the carer.
-Not knowing when the next attack will strike can also cause fear and depression.
-However, there are mechanisms that can be used that greatly help in the management of TN and therefore improve the life of the patient and carer.
+Not knowing when the next attack will strike can cause fear and depression.
+However, there are mechanisms that can be used to greatly help in the management of TN and therefore improve the life of the patient and carer.

-You will need to be aware of the following signs that a patient may experience in an attack:
+You, as the carer will be aware of the some of the indications that a patient may be experiencing when they are having an attack:

 - Sudden immobility or silence